E-learning and LMS blog articles

 Long pieces of writing don’t work as well on a mobile device as they do on a PC/laptop, it’s harder to read and can look dense or cluttered.
 Try to keep text short and concise without simply cutting down pre-existing content.
 It’s worth considering microlearning for mobile devices, as it is well-suited to mobile learning.
 This learning technique typically consists of short bursts of content which usually take under 15 minutes to consume.

 One of the negative sides to mobile learning is that learners can easily get distracted.
-A text message notification might pop up or a learner may be tempted to switch over to a social media app instead.
+A text message notification might pop up, or a learner may be tempted to switch over to a social media app instead.
 Users are more likely to stay focused and want to stay on the learning platform if the courses and lessons are engaging enough.

 Think about what learners typically find entertaining whilst on their smartphones and try to incorporate some of that into your learning programme.
 Look to include videos, and infographics or add a gamification element with fun quizzes.